intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 ## Overview
 [Mixed precision](https://www.tensorflow.org/guide/mixed_precision) is the use of both 16-bit and 32-bit floating-point types in a model during training and inference to make it run faster and use less memory.
 Official TensorFlow supports this feature from TensorFlow 2.12 with all Intel® optimizations enabled by default.
-Intel® 4th Gen Xeon processor codenamed Sapphie Rapids(SPR) is the first Intel® processor to support Advanced Matrix Extensions(AMX) instructions, which help to accelerate matrix heavy workflows such as machine learning alongside also having BFloat16 support.
-Previous hardwares can be used to test functionality, but SPR provides the best performance gains.
+Intel® 4th Gen Xeon processor codenamed Sapphire Rapids  is the first Intel® processor to support Advanced Matrix Extensions(AMX) instructions, which help to accelerate matrix heavy workflows such as machine learning alongside also having BFloat16 support.
+Previous generations can be used to test functionality, but Sapphire Rapids provides the best performance gains.

 Using one of the methods described here will enable a model written in FP32 data type to operate in mixed FP32 and BFloat16 data type.
 To be precise, it scans the data-flow graph corresponding to the model, and looks for nodes in the graph (also called as operators) that can operate in BFloat16 type, and inserts FP32ToBFloat16 and vice-versa Cast nodes in the graph appropriately.